PaulieB14/Subgraph-Finder/README.md

 - `GRAPH_SCHEMA_SUBGRAPH_ID`: ID of the subgraph that provides schema information
 - `GRAPH_CONTRACT_SUBGRAPH_ID`: ID of the subgraph that provides contract information
 - `DASHBOARD_URL`: URL for the subgraph search dashboard

+## Testing

+For detailed instructions on how to test both the MCP server and the standalone server, see the [Testing Guide](./TESTING.md).

 ## Usage with Claude Desktop